Publication · Release

 Sampled mode pulls; streaming mode pushes.
 Same protocol, different cadence.

-• Sampled mode is pull-based: the server sends a frame, the agent takes an action, the server sends the next frame back.
+Sampled mode is pull based.
+The server sends a frame, the agent takes an action, the server sends the next frame back.
 This is what current LLMs can actually use.
-Moondream's small VLM shows the bound is not architectural: with optimised inference, sampled-mode VLMs can approach real-time on commodity hardware.
+A small VLM with optimised inference can approach real time on commodity hardware.
 Every saved millisecond between frames is one fewer the world has moved without a decision.

-• Streaming mode is push-based: the server pushes frames at a target FPS regardless of whether the agent is ready.
+Streaming mode is push based.
+The server pushes frames at a target FPS whether the agent is ready or not.
 Sampled models cannot use this without dropping frames.
-It exists for the architectures that come next: models built to ingest a frame stream continuously rather than one decision at a time.
+It exists for the architectures that come next.
+Models built to watch a frame stream the way a person watches a screen, instead of taking one decision at a time.

 Frame delivery